ibnfirnas/khatus/README.md

     - priority
     - snooze time (if already alerted, when to re-alert?)
     - text: subject/body
+- Reduce wireless sensor resource footprint:
-- use `nmcli monitor` instead of polling
+    - use `nmcli monitor`, instead of polling, for state changes
+    - use `iwconfig`, instead of `nmcli`, for SSID and signal strength